Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Experiment

-QL-DQN uses a simple neural network structure, but effective state representation.
-FRAP and CoLight use advanced neural network structures, but the state representation is not effective.
-In addition, FRAP, CoLight, and QL-DQN use the same reward.
-Comparing the performance of QL-DQN with FRAP and CoLight, QL-DQN is consistently better over JiNan and HangZhou datasets.
+To further illustrate the effectiveness of queue length as a state representation, we incorporate queue length as both the state and reward for additional RL methods, including FRAP~\cite{frap} and CoLight~\cite{colight}, which are referred to as QL-FRAP and QL-CoLight, respectively.
+Additionally, we introduce a simple DQN containing two multiple-layer perceptrons as QL-DQN.

-Therefore, we can conclude that state representation is also essential as a neural network structure for TSC.
-State representation should be paid more attention in TSC.
+Figure~\ref{fig:efficient} demonstrates the model performance of QL-DQN, QL-FRAP, and QL-CoLight.
+The results show that QL-FRAP significantly outperforms FRAP, and QL-CoLight significantly outperforms CoLight.
+These improvements highlight the importance of state representation for RL-based TSC.
+Moreover, QL-DQN outperforms FRAP and CoLight, further emphasizing the critical role of state representation in RL.
+Efficient state representation is also essential as the neural network structure for TSC.
+QL-DQN employs a simple neural network structure, but efficient state representation.
+In contrast, FRAP and CoLight use well-designed neural network structures but have less efficient state representation.
+Furthermore, FRAP, CoLight, and QL-DQN use the same reward function.
+When comparing the performance of QL-DQN with FRAP and CoLight, QL-DQN consistently performs better under JiNan and HangZhou datasets.
+These experimental results suggest that queue length serves as an efficient state representation.